louisteo9/stock-price-prediction/README.md

 This project includes Python scripts where trader can input historical stock price data to get a trained LSTM model.
 The trained model can then be used to predict future stock price.

-Blog post accompanying this project (post status in DRAFT - to be published once this project is graded pass by Udacity reviewer)<br/>
+Blog post accompanying this project<br/>
 https://medium.com/@louisteo9/creating-a-stock-price-predictor-f38c229b758e

 ## File Descriptions